XeminoL/PROJECT_Image-Processing-and-Rotating/README.md

-# Logic-design-project  Image Rotation and Mirroring
+# Image Rotation and Mirroring
 ## Requirement
  Design a hardware block to rotate an image by 90° (clockwise/counterclockwise) and to mirror it horizontally or vertically.
 The design fetches pixels from memory, computes new coordinates, and stores the transformed image back.